eithansmith/mcp-demo/README.md

 1. Add new tools using `mcp.NewTool()`
 2. Register tool handlers with `s.AddTool()`
 3. Implement handler functions that return `*mcp.CallToolResult`

+Please visit the [mcp-go quickstart](https://mcp-go.dev/quick-start) for further information on how to use the mcp-go library.

 ## License